-Fortified Gascony in the Gers
+Classic Gascony in the Gers

 These are small group tours for no more than 6 people.

-Since the love of good food and community is at the heart of French village life, there is no better way to step into the rhythm of a country day than through the marketplace where locals gather to shop and share stories.
+Since the love of good food and community is at the heart of French village life, there is no better way to step into the rhythm of a country day than through the marketplace, where locals gather to shop and share stories.

 Sample Itinerary